NREL/openstudio-server-helm/README.md

 `$ helm delete openstudio-server --debug`

 The command removes all the Kubernetes components associated with the chart and deletes the release *including* persistent volumes.
+See more about persistent volumes below.

 ## Configuration

 The following table lists the configurable parameters of the OpenStudio-server chart and their default values.
 You can override any of these values by specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
-For example, to change the data storage for NFS which stores the data points to 300GB I would run this:
+For example, to change the data storage for NFS which stores the data points to 300GB you would run this install command:

+For Google
+`$ helm install openstudio-server --debug ./openstudio-server --set provider.name=google --set nfs-server-provisioner.persistence.size=300GB`

+For Amazon
-`$ helm install ./openstudio-server --name my-release --set fs-server-provisioner.persistence.size=300GB --set --set provider.name=google`
+`$ helm install openstudio-server --debug ./openstudio-server --set provider.name=aws --set nfs-server-provisioner.persistence.size=300GB`

 Parameter | Description | Default